top of page

 Pollination Service

-In early spring, when natural pollinators are scarce, managed honey bee colonies emerge from winter with 25,000–30,000 bees—providing a far more powerful and dependable pollination force.
+In early spring, when natural pollinators are scarce, our healthy honey bee colonies emerge strong from winter with 25,000–30,000 bees—providing a reliable and powerful pollination force just when crops need it most.

 Oil Seed Rape (OSR)